VictorGoic0/SpendSense/memory-bank/activeContext.md

   - All 74 tasks completed

 ## Next Steps
-1. **PR #27: Frontend - User Dashboard & Consent** - Create user-facing dashboard with consent toggle and recommendation display (0/37 tasks)
+1. **Evaluation System** - Create evaluation metrics script and Parquet export to S3
+2. **AWS Deployment** - Deploy backend to Lambda and frontend to Vercel/Netlify

 ## Active Decisions and Considerations